rocketacademy/bootcamp-4.1/interview-prep/ip.3-portfolio.md

 ## What to include in your portfolio

-Rocket recommends we build our portfolios as public [Notion](https://www.notion.so/) pages to focus more on content and less UI.
+Rocket recommends we build our portfolios as public <a href="https://www.notion.so/" target="_blank">Notion</a> pages to focus more on content and less UI.

 ### About